 The NLIHC Organizing Awards recognize outstanding achievement during 2020 in statewide, regional, citywide, neighborhood, and/or resident organizing that furthers NLIHC’s mission of achieving socially just public policy to ensure people with the lowest incomes in the U.S. have affordable and decent homes.
 Special consideration will be given to nominations that incorporate tenant- or resident-centered organizing and leadership.

-NLIHC will announce the 2020 Annual Organizing Award recipients for statewide/ regional achievements and/or for citywide or neighborhood achievements at the Forum!
+NLIHC will announce the 2021 Annual Organizing Award recipients for statewide/ regional achievements and/or for citywide or neighborhood achievements at Forum.
 A session about their successes and strategies will also be featured.

 Questions?
-Please reach out to Joey Lindstrom at: firstname.lastname@example.org
+Please reach out to Olivia Arena at:

 These workshops are reserved for renters, residents, and community leaders.

 NLIHC has long offered special sessions for low-income residents prior to the start of the larger Housing Policy Forum.
-Based on feedback we received from residents that they would appreciate more time for resident-specific learning and an opportunity to interact with NLIHC state partners, NLIHC will offer additional resident sessions starting on Tuesday, March 24, at 2:00 p.m., including a dinner with state partners that evening.
-The special resident sessions will continue on Wednesday, March 25 at 8:30 a.m. prior to the full Forum start at 1:00 p.m.
+Based on feedback we received from residents that they would appreciate more time for resident-specific learning and an opportunity to interact with NLIHC state partners, NLIHC will offer additional resident sessions throughout the conference.
+The special resident sessions will continue on prior to the full Forum start at 1:00 p.m.